vincentcartillier/SLAIM/README.md

 ## Acknowledgment
-We adapt our code based of the original Instant-NGP [repo](https://github.com/NVlabs/instant-ngp).
+Our code is based of the original Instant-NGP [repo](https://github.com/NVlabs/instant-ngp).
 We thank @Thomas Muller (a.k.a Tom94) for their help answering our questions while developping.
 We also thank the folks from [Co-SLAM](https://github.com/HengyiWang/Co-SLAM) from sharing their code early to us.
-Thanks a lot for the awesome repos and making code available top the community!
+Thanks a lot for the awesome repos and making code available to the community!